UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-28-team40-Clip_and_some_application.md

 In the Figure, the author also wrote that the encoders q and k can be different networks but before, many works used the same network.
 For the sake of simplicity, in MoCo's experiment, the encoder q and k are the same model, which is a Res 50.
 Because both positive and negative samples come from the same Mini-batch, it means that $$x_q$$ and $$x_k$$ here are all from the same batch.
 He can get the characteristics of all samples by doing one forward, and these samples are highly consistent.
 The limitation lies in the size of the dictionary, because the size of the dictionary is equivalent to the size of the mini-batch size in the end-to-end learning framework.
 Then if we want a large dictionary with tens of thousands of keys, it means that the mini-batch size must also be tens of thousands, which is very difficult.(The SimClR uses the end-to-end learning framework.)

-I introduced these concepts first because my next experiment reflects some of the conjecture in small data and small batch size.

 ![SimClr]({{ '/assets/images/team40/simClr.png' | relative_url }})
 {: style="width: 800px; max-width: 200%;"}
 *Fig 2.
 A Simple Framework for Contrastive Learning of Visual Representations* [2].

+I introduced these concepts first to illustrate something about the idea in experiments with small data and small batch sizes.

 ## Main Content in CLIP Paper
 ### Concepts explanation in CLIP idea